fkautz/azkeyvault-perm-tester/README.md

 - `-algorithm` - Signature algorithm to use (default: RS256)
   - RSA: RS256, RS384, RS512, PS256, PS384, PS512
   - EC: ES256, ES256K, ES384, ES512
+- `-gov` - Use Azure Government cloud (default: false)

 ## HSM Key Support

 The program automatically detects whether a key is HSM-protected by checking the key type (RSA-HSM or EC-HSM).
 Use the same algorithms for both software and HSM keys.

+## Azure Government Cloud

+When working with Azure Government:

+1. Use the `-gov` flag to configure the SDK for government endpoints
+2. Ensure your vault URL uses the government domain: `.vault.usgovcloudapi.net`
+3. Configure Azure CLI for government cloud before authenticating (see Authentication section)

 ## Building